 Think of it as insurance.
 It’s harder to screw up when you use dark meat.

-A really light hand on the coating is critical
+Chicken karate needs a really light hand on the coating

 Classic chicken karaage calls for potato starch.
 It’s called katakuriko in Japan.
 If you can’t find it, cornstarch isn’t that far off.